#1 – Interview Preparation:

 Have you ever disagreed with a company policy?

 This is one of those behavioral interview questions that is important you prepare for.
 The interviewer wants to know if the applicant will speak up if they see room for improvement.

 “Yes, I have.
 While working with X, I studied the company manual and discovered several limitations regarding the organizational structure.
 I casually spoke to my manager about it over lunch and brought it to their attention.
 She was thankful for my insight.
 We ended up re-structuring the communication policy completely the following week.”

 How did you make time for this interview?

 The interviewer wants to know what the applicant told their boss.

 “I asked my manager if I could take an extended lunch and come here.
-I have been very open with them about my decision to resign, and I intend to work a full 90-day notice, which is currently in progress.
+Having been very open with them about my decision to resign.
+I intend to work a full 90-day notice, which is currently in progress.
 My final day will be December 3rd.
 I’m presently training my replacement, whom I located for the company.”

 Can you describe a hard situation that you’ve overcome?